 There will not yet be a return to a routine programme of inspections.
-More detail about its update to website pages during the pandemic can be tracked here.

 The Regulation and Quality Inspection Authority in Northern Ireland have established guidance teams to provide support to care home and domiciliary care providers during the pandemic; information and links are available here.